 Receiving money on Cash App is very easy as well.
 Simply give the sender your account information, either your phone number, email address, or $Cashtag, and let them send you the money.

 The payment will appear in your Cash App balance, and from there, you can withdraw it into your desired account.
+It is important to note that you cannot send money internationally, unless it is to someone in the United Kingdom.

 How Do I Load Money on Cash App?